przebro/overseer/README.md

 Note that currently, overseer is in a demo stage; therefore, some parts of a project will change.

 ### Features
-* Scheduling options: Manual, Daily, Day of a Week, Selected months, Specific Date
+* Scheduling options: Manual, Daily, Day of a week, Selected months, Specific date
-* Time criteria: Active from time, Active to Time
+* Time criteria: Active from time, Active to time
 * Hold / Free task
 * Confirm task
 * Task types: Dummy, OS